diffConv: Analyzing Irregular Point Clouds with an Irregular View: Experiments

 \subsection{Performance analysis}

 \paragraph{Robustness study.} According to our analysis, our method is robust to noise, especially in contrast to KNN-based models.
-To verify the robustness of our model, we added an increasing number of uniformly drawn noise points from the range $[-1, 1]$ to point clouds from ModelNet40 during testing, reporting model performance with increasing noise.
-We compare the performance of PointNet, DGCNN, CurveNet, and our model in \cref{fig:noise}, and visualize the point cloud with noise.
+To further verify the robustness of our model, like KCNet~\cite{shen2018mining}, we evaluated the model on noisy points in both classification and part segmentation tasks.
+A certain number of randomly picked points were replaced with uniform noise ranging from -1 to 1.
+In segmentation, these noise points were labeled the same as the nearest original point.
+Fig.~\ref{fig:noise} demonstrates the results.
+We compared our model with the baseline methods used in previous experiments.
+In classification, we also report the performance of KCNet and PointASNL, with the results taken from papers.
 As presented in the figure, our model shows clear robustness to noise.
-Even with 200 noise points, our method has a better performance than the CurveNet testing on point clouds with 10 noise points.
+Even with 100 noise points, our method has an OA of 86.2\% and an mIOU of 74.3\%.

-\paragraph{Analysis of computational resources spent} We compare the overall accuracy, inference time (IT), floating-point operations required (FLOPs), and the number of parameters (Params) of various models in~\cref{tab:crr}.
-The overall accuracy is directly taken from our experiments on resampled splits.
-The inference time of each point cloud is recorded with a testing batch size of 16.
-We conducted the experiments on 2 Nvidia Titan X GPUs.
-The table illustrates the efficiency of our method.
-Our model only needs half of the FLOPs and saves $78.75\%$ time for inference, compared with CurveNet.
+\paragraph{Computational resources} We compare the corrupted error rate on ModelNet40-C, inference time (IT), floating-point operations (FLOPs) required, parameter number (Params), and memory cost against baselines in Table~\ref{tab:crr}.
+FLOPs and Params are estimated by PyTorch-OpCounter\footnote{https://github.com/Lyken17/pytorch-OpCounter}.
+The inference time per batch is recorded with a test batch size of 16.
+We conducted the experiments on a GTX 1080 Ti GPU.
+For a fair comparison in inference time and memory cost, each model is implemented in Python without CUDA programming.
+The table illustrates the efficiency of our method, which is twice as fast as CurveNet.